 In an era marked by digital transformation, South Africa’s business landscape has seen a significant surge in online commerce.
 Central to this evolution are payment gateways, which facilitate seamless and secure online payments between customers and merchants.

-It acts as the intermediary between the merchant and the customer, ensuring that essential payment information is transmitted securely and allowing for the smooth completion of a transaction.
+A payment gateway acts as the intermediary between the merchant and the customer, ensuring that essential payment information is transmitted securely and allowing for the smooth completion of a transaction.

 Here’s an overview of how a payment gateway typically works: